Skip to main content

 How long does it take to get my results?

-Due to current demands for testing, results are typically available within 2 days.
+Results are typically available within 1-2 days.

 How will I receive the results?